Winter/Spring Bible Study - The Gospel of Luke

-On Saturday, November 10 and 17, Fr.
-Jack leads us on a look at the Gospel of Luke, the Gospel that we will hear in the upcoming Church year.
+Fr.
+Jack Hurley leads us on a look at the Gospel of Luke, the Gospel we frequently read from at Sunday Mass this year.
 We meet from 10:30 to 11:45am in the East Conference Room.
 All are welcome!
+The topics are below:

 Saturday Bible Study